schollz/croc/README.md

 ## Run your own relay

 *croc* relies on a TCP relay to staple the parallel incoming and outgoing connections.
 The relay temporarily stores connection information and the encrypted meta information.
-The default uses a public relay at, `cowyo.com`, which has no guarantees except that I guarantee to turn if off as soon as it gets abused ([click here to check the current status of the public relay](https://stats.uptimerobot.com/lOwJYIgRm)).
+The default uses a public relay at, `cowyo.com`, which has a 30-day uptime of 99.989% ([click here to check the current status of the public relay](https://stats.uptimerobot.com/lOwJYIgRm)).

-I recommend you run your own relay, it is very easy.
+You can also run your own relay, it is very easy.
 On your server, `your-server.com`, just run

 ```
 $ croc -relay
 ```

 Now, when you use *croc* to send and receive you should add `-server your-server.com` to use your relay server.

-_Note:_ If you are behind a firewall, make sure to open up TCP ports 27001-27009.
+Make sure to open up TCP ports 27001-27009.

 # Contribute